animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 ## <a id="support-for-spring-cache-abstraction"></a>Support for the Spring Cache Abstraction

-Spring Data for GemFire provides an implementation of the Spring [Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache) to position GemFire as a *caching provider* in Spring's caching infrastructure.
+Spring Data for VMware GemFire provides an implementation of the Spring [Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache) to position GemFire as a *caching provider* in Spring's caching infrastructure.